What to expect at a Classical Series or POPS! Series Concert

 What to wear?
 Many guests wear business clothes or slightly dressy casual clothes, but you'll see everything from khakis with a nice shirt to dresses and suits.
 Although you won’t be turned away if you arrive in shorts or jeans, you may be more comfortable dressing up a little.
 It’s a grand affair and a who’s who around town, so go ahead and dress up for a nice night on the town.
 Strong perfumes can be distracting to those around you, so please take it easy.

 All ages are welcome, but experience tells us that small children do not have the patience to sit through an entire concert without disturbing others.
 Please use your judgment.
-We don’t recommend classics concerts for children under about eight years old.
+We don’t recommend Classical concerts for children under about eight years old.

 If you are two minutes late, you might have to wait until a piece is finished so you may be seated without disturbing others.
 Because the parking garage entrance gets a little backed up closer to the concert start time, it is best to arrive at least 20 minutes early.

-The Long Beach Symphony presents a Pre-Concert Talk one hour prior to the concert start time, featuring local musicologists discussing the composers and their works.
+The Long Beach Symphony presents a Pre-Concert Talk one hour prior to the concert start time, featuring guest conductors and/or local musicologists discussing the composers and their works.
 These talks provide insight that enhances one’s enjoyment of the music.
 Some people like to park downtown and have an early dinner, walk over to the theater for the Pre-Concert Talk one hour prior to the concert, then chat with friends in the theater lobby or have a quick drink at the lobby bar before the concert starts.

 The Long Beach Symphony also provides live music in the lobby before the concert, featuring young local virtuosos.
 The music starts when the doors open, so come early and have some social time!